PMP® CERTIFICATION FAQ

 You may have a client question the value of project management.
 You may even start to wonder yourself.

-I've created a short video to help articulate why project management is important, and how it relates to corporate strategy.
-Click here to see the video on YouTube/
+We’ve created a short video to help articulate why project management is important, and how it relates to corporate strategy.

 2. Why would I want the PMP certification?